 You can export all of your favorite ideas to an Excel file by simply clicking on the green export to XLS button in the top right.
 The XLS file brings you all this data divided into six columns:

 - Search volume

-Once you’ve studied the ideas cards and selected a subtopic, you can turn it into action plan right away.
+Once you’ve studied the ideas cards and selected a subtopic, you can turn it into an action plan right away.
 Save it as a content task in the Marketing Calendar by clicking on the ‘Schedule content task’ button either directly from the front page or from the ‘Favorite Ideas’ tab.

 If you haven’t set up a Marketing Calendar before, the wizard will prompt you to create a calendar in no time.
 You can edit an activity title and set a deadline.
 You can either choose your campaign to designate the activity to or create one later.
 Once your activity has been created, click on the grey box on the top right to go to your activity and edit it.

 You’ll be transferred to your Marketing Calendar, where you can set a status for your activity, add a description, specify tasks and assign them to your colleagues!
 Find out how to work with the Marketing Calendar tool with this manual.

 You can also send a task directly to Trello from the front page or from the ‘Favorite Ideas’ tab — just click on the Trello icon next to a subtopic and choose a Trello board to send it to.

 SEO Content Template